Spring Term: 2019-20

 See Work-related Learning.

-This term, Oak will be focusing on their reading skills in preparation for the Edexcel Functional Skills reading paper.
-They will be looking at a variety of texts and considering purpose, tone and audience.
-Students will be finding information in various texts and developing an understanding of how different texts are presented.
-The pupils will develop their reading by completing a range of literacy activities aimed at developing their functional literacy skills and improving their vocabulary and understanding of sentence structure/grammar.
+This term, Oak will be focusing on their writing skills in preparation for the Edexcel Functional Skills reading paper.
+They will be completing a variety of writing tasks and considering purpose, tone and audience.
+Students will be creating informative and persuasive texts, developing an understanding of how different texts are presented.
+The pupils will develop their writing by completing a range of literacy activities aimed at developing their functional literacy skills and improving their vocabulary and understanding of sentence structure/grammar.

 For the first part of this term Oak will complete some activities on shopping for the home before beginning a new unit on skills for independent life.
 This aims to encourage students to think about living independently and what it means to them (positive and negative).
 They will look at their responsibilities and the landlord’s responsibilities when living in a home of their own.
 They will look at skills needed for independent living and difficulties they may face and how to deal with these difficulties.